DigitalNZ/supplejack/_posts/2014-05-01-parser-dsl-domain-specific-language.md

 For apis that require an initial parameter for the first tokenised paginated request, but not for successive requests, you can use the `initial_parameter: 'abc'` method.

+#### Scroll Harvest

+You can harvest from an elastic search scroll harvest endpoint by providing `paginate type: "scroll"`

 ## Reject records
 ### reject_if